JackCaster/Intro_to_PyMC3/README.md

 ## Description

-This repository contains a series of tutorial to get hands-on experience applying practical Bayesian statistical modeling methods with PyMC3.
+This repository contains a series of notebooks to get hands-on experience applying practical Bayesian statistical modeling methods with PyMC3.

 The beauty of Bayesian statistical modelling is that it is principled.
 It can be applied generally to a wide variety of problems, from modelling a distribution to generalized linear model with random effects.
 Moreover, the benefit from the _Bayesian approach come not from default implementations, valuable as they can be in practice, but in the active process of model building, checking, and improvement. [...]
 Under a Bayesian approach, all the tuning parameters are supposed to be interpretable in real-world terms, which implies—or should imply—that improvements in a Bayesian model come from, or supply, improvements in understanding of the underlying problem under studied._ [[ref]](https://www.kdnuggets.com/2016/12/bayesian-basics-explained.html)